-Since very few people are going to naturally find themselves Googling:
+Since very few people are going to find themselves Googling naturally:

 “NSAID Toxicity”

-You are probably here because you may have fed your furry friend aspirin r ibuprofen because you wanted to help ease the pain of your pet, or maybe you left a jar of these sugar-coated pills on the counter and believe that you pet may have gotten into them.
+You are probably here because you may have fed your furry friend aspirin or ibuprofen.
+After all, you wanted to help ease your pet’s pain, or maybe you left a jar of these sugar-coated pills on the counter and believe your pet may have gotten into them.

 In either case…